lokidokicoki/lokidokicoki.github.io/_misc/dramatis-personae.md

 - Landlord of The Weathered Spoon tavern (now The Stiff FInger Tavern)
 - Retired soldier of the Hylurian Army, so handy in a fight
 - Happy for the heroes to take over as it was previously run by Big Chungus of the Urmans First gang
-- Late 40’s/early 50’s grey beard, bald on top, quiet, but can be menacing at times.
-Has that casual air of an old soldier who’s seen too much.
+- Late 40's/early 50's grey beard, bald on top, quiet, but can be menacing at times.
+Has that casual air of an old soldier who's seen too much.
 - Pub staff:
   - Jeffry the Cheffry
   - Mariel Hanarli, female ^truar Minstrel
   - Ovark, female half UR'ku/Urman - stable hand
-  - Shadbak, femal UR'ku barmaid
+  - Shadbak, female UR'ku barmaid
   - Osk, male kobold, bar boy

 ## Garak

 - Khob'linn Necromancer
-- Sibelius H'x, The Flower, Imperial City
+- Sibelius Hexant, The Flower, Imperial City

 ## Horfath

 - Big bear of an Urman.
 - Runs Horfath's Place - gym
-- KrayVax H'x, The Thorns, Imperial City.
+- KrayVax Hx, The Thorns, Imperial City.